 Project Selection Methods for Decision Making

 The success of organizations is dependent on the profitability of projects that they select.
 Once an opportunity has appeared for a project, there are several reasons that need to be analyzed before an organization decides to take it up.
 Project selection is one of the most important processes that influence the future incomes and existence of an organization.
 Because the financial health of an organization depends on making right decisions and selecting profitable projects.
-There are various project selection methods used to choose the best one among the alternatives.
+There are various qualitative and quantitative project selection methods used to choose the best one among the alternatives.
 In this article, we will categorize the project selection methods and discuss non financial criteria for project selection.
 Note that this is an important concept from the PMP certification exam point of view.

 What are the Project Selection Methods ?

 Let’s assume that you are working in a company which has been handed several project contracts.
 Due to the financial assumptions and constraints, it is not possible to perform all the project at the same time so your company should make a selection between them.

 Now it is time to use the project selection methods.
 Basically, project selection methods involve a group of time tested techniques that aim to filter the projects with a high possibility of success.
 There are various methods for this purpose.
 Such methods can be classified into two main groups.

 1. Benefit Measurement Methods